Ellena-F/Morse-code-decoder/README.md

 ![screenshot](/morsecode.png?raw=true "Optional Title")

-In this project, it will decode morse code and analyse the frequency of the occurence of character, word and type of english sentence.
+In this project, it will decode morse code and analyse the frequency of the occurrence of character, word and type of english sentence.
 Dot will be represented by 0 and dash will be represented by 1.
 Please see user document for assistance.